emissary-ingress/emissary/user-guide/install.md

 Your hostname will appear in a pending state as the Ambassador Edge Stack configures automatic TLS.
 In the “Status” field, you will see the TLS status change.
 If you receive an error that your hostname does not qualify for ACME management, you can still configure TLS following [these instructions](/reference/core/tls).

-To upgrade from evaluation mode, [sign up for a free community license] today.
+To upgrade from evaluation mode, sign up for a free community license today from your Edge Policy Console.

 ## Create Mappings